WampServerAddons/svn-addon/README.txt

 Apache version: 2.2.21

 About:
- This is an addon for WampServer 2.2a that enables access to SVN repositories stored in c:\svn
+ This is an addon for WampServer 2.2a that enables access to Subversion repositories stored in c:\svn

 Where to download Subversion:
  The binaries we currently use for the installer are from the Subversion for Windows project on